Artrage/artrage-music/README.md

 # FIRST MILESTONE PROJECT: Artrage, Music Producer

 This is the official website for the music producer Artrage.
-It contains his music, lyrics and other texts, as well as merchandize.
+It contains his music, lyrics and other texts, as well as merchandize, and a dedicated contact page.
 Thus, it meets the thematic requirements for the Milestone Project.
 1. The Music page contains four of his albums.
 Two are available to listen to via Apple Music (Ocean Lips, 2016) and Bandcamp (Blackmilk, 2011).
 Broken Stars is to be released in 2020, thus the page only provides information about it.
 Without a Face, 2004, is not available online.
 2. The Lyrics section contains the lyrics from two albums and a section entitled Quickies.
 Those are just short snippets of text.